Who doesn’t love a soft, fluffy fur purring in your lap? If you like big, fluffy cats, check out the list of most popular fluffy cat breeds.

 How do you groom a fluffy cat?

 Grooming is a crucial part of having a fluffy cat.
 Proper care and grooming for your fluffy kitty can help keep hairballs at bay and keep skin healthy.
 Proper grooming sessions are also an excellent opportunity to inspect your cat’s coat and fur for changes, scrapes, abscesses or troubles.
+Also don’t worry is your cat is getting older.
+He/she can still enjoy his/her freedom and view with popular window ramps.

 Here are a few tips on how to groom them properly: